Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Results and Discussions

 \section{Results and Discussions}

-Figure 2(a) schematically shows the WS$_2$ ML deposited on a disordered Au film supported by a Si/SiO$_2$ substrate.
+Fig. 2(a) schematically shows the WS$_2$ ML deposited on a disordered Au film supported by a Si/SiO$_2$ substrate.
+See Section I of supplementary information for the details of the sample preparation.
 The incident laser excites collective oscillations of free electrons in the Au surface generating surface plasmons.
 The structural disorder in the Au film gives rise to Anderson-like localization of these modes in the form of localized surface plasmons (LSPs) \cite{10.1063/5.0001451,PhysRevLett.82.4520}.
-Figure 2(b) exhibits a 3D AFM image of the rough gold surface, with the region enclosed by the white dotted line indicating the area covered by the WS$_2$ ML.
+Fig. 2(b) exhibits a 3D AFM image of the rough gold surface, with the region enclosed by the white dotted line indicating the area covered by the WS$_2$ ML.

-Fig. 2(c) compares the PL spectra at 83 K of the ML WS$_2$ sample on Si/SiO$_2$, with and without the intervening Au film.
-While the PL emission spectrum of ML WS$_2$ on the Si/SiO$_2$ substrate has contributions from both bright excitons (X$^0$) and negatively-charged bright trions (X$^-$) [Fig. S1(a)]\cite{SM}, the presence of the rough Au substrate gives rise to a substantial electron doping of the ML due to charge transfer from Au \cite{tugchin2023photoluminescence}, resulting in the neutral exciton population becoming negligible as the temperature is lowered, with most of the excitons effectively converted into trions [Fig. 2(c)] \cite{PhysRevB.100.235438}.
+Fig. 2(c) compares the PL spectra at 83 K of the ML WS$_2$ sample on Si/SiO$_2$, with and without the intervening rough Au film.
+The PL emission spectrum of ML WS$_2$ on the Si/SiO$_2$ substrate has contributions from both bright excitons (X$^0$) and negatively-charged bright trions (X$^-$) (also see Fig. S1(a)).
+The peak energy difference between the bright exciton and bright trion is found to be $\sim$ 40 meV, in the range of quoted values in literature \cite{jadczak2017probing,jadczak2019room,kesarwani2022control}.

+Surface plasmon-induced hot electron injection into ML TMD materials has been extensively investigated in recent times \cite{tugchin2023photoluminescence,wen2022pathways}.
+The studies further establish that the injected electrons interact with the existing neutral excitons and convert them into negatively charged trions.
+Various optical control strategies for exciton-trion conversion have also been explored \cite{lee2023all,jeong2025tip}.
+A schematic diagram illustrating the hot electron injection process is given in Fig. S2.
+In the light of the reported experimental evidence, we suggest that the presence of the Au substrate in our experiment promotes n-doping of the WS$_2$ sample, via hot electron injection, resulting in the neutral exciton population becoming negligible as the temperature is lowered, with most of the excitons effectively converted into trions (Fig. 2(c)).
 This allows one to exclusively focus on the dynamics of the trions.
-In the presence of the Au film, a notable PL enhancement is observed, consistent with plasmon-assisted emission \cite{https://doi.org/10.1002/adom.202001147,PhysRevB.100.235438,chumkiPRB,Rahatuning,singha2015tuning}.
-Most importantly, the rough Au substrate gives rise to a distinct PL doublet with a peak separation of about 45 meV.
+In the presence of the Au film, a notable PL enhancement is observed, consistent with plasmon-assisted emission \cite{wen2022pathways,lee2023all,jeong2025tip, PhysRevB.100.235438,chumkiPRB,Rahatuning}.
+The PL emission spectrum is a doublet with a peak separation of about 45 meV.